Bonus – The 9 Personality Patterns and the Enneagram with Dr. Dan Siegel (267)

 Show Notes

-This is a sneak peek of our episode with Dr. Dan Siegel – available only on our Premium Supercast and Patreon platforms.
+This is a sneak peek of our exclusive Neuronerd episode with Dr. Dan Siegel, who shares science of personality as it relates to the Enneagram, and answers the questions, how scientific is the Enneagram?
+Available only on our Premium Supercast and Patreon platforms.
 For as little as $5/month you can have access to special releases like this one, first-to-know about upcoming events and discounts and an ad-free feed.

 Click here to join & finish the episode!!

-Time Stamps for Bonus – Interpersonal Neurobiology: A Path to Connection with Dan Siegel (267)
+Time Stamps for Bonus – The 9 Personality Patterns and the Enneagram with Dr. Dan Siegel (267)

 02:59 The impact of loss on personal growth